Skip to contents

 Details

-This function summarizes multiple directional vulnerability assessments into a single table or plot.
-The plot is based on the methods presented in Beverly and Forbes 2023.
+This function summarizes multiple directional vulnerability assessments into a single table.
 For each degree, the frequency of input values with a continuous pathway at that trajectory is found.
 This summary can be useful in identifying trends in directional exposure to values within a regional area of interest.

-Continuous pathways can be assessed for the full span of all three directional assessment transect segments, or limited to the outer two segments with the full parameter.
-If the values being assessed are variable sizes and being represented as points, it is recommended this parameter remains set to FALSE.
-The inner segment is sensitive to the size of the value when a point is used.
+Continuous pathways are assessed for the full span of all three directional assessment transect segments, or limited to the outer two segments.
+If the values being assessed are variable sizes and being represented as points, using the outer option is recommended.
+The inner-most segment is sensitive to the size of the value when a point is used.
 Adjusting the parameters for fire_exp_dir() is also supported.
 See details in fire_exp_dir() for more information.

 References